 Mr. PATRICK ESCHMAN

-I am excited to meet the students and families of the Pride House and be a resource to connect students to West High.
-I look forward to working with students and helping foster an environment of equity and opportunity.
+I am excited to work with the students and families of the Pride House and be a resource to connect students to West High and help inspire them to find the curiosity, complexity, and joy of learning.